What makes an image realistic?: Introduction

 What distinguishes realistic images from unrealistic images?
 Humans are able to detect a wide variety of flaws in images and other sensory data, yet there are no robust losses which could be used to penalize unrealistic images across a broad set of tasks in machine learning, and no widely accepted formal notion of realism exists today.
 In particular, we are interested in real-valued functions $U$ producing a low value $U(\x)$ when some data $\x$ is \textit{realistic} and a large value when $\x$ is \textit{unrealistic}.
 Here, $\x$ could be a single image, a small set of images, or a video.
 But our discussion will also be relevant for other types of data such as text of arbitrary length or more generally any data drawn from some distribution which we will denote~$P$.

-Potential applications of such functions are plentiful and include anomaly detection \cite{ruff2021anomaly}, deepfake detection \citep[][]{sha2023defake,pondoc2023seeing}, evaluation of generative models \citep[][]{theis2016note,heusel2017fid}, model distillation \citep[][]{vandenoor2018distill,yin2023onestep}, neural compression \citep{balle2021ntc,yang2023a}, computational photography \citep[][]{fang2020perceptual}, 3D synthesis \citep[][]{herzog2012norm,poole2023df}, and other content generation tasks.
-Unfortunately, their implementa\-tion is extremely challenging.
+Potential applications of such functions are plentiful and include anomaly detection \cite{ruff2021anomaly}, deepfake detection \citep[][]{sha2023defake,pondoc2023seeing}, generative model evaluation \citep[][]{theis2016note,heusel2017fid,borji2019}, model distillation \citep[][]{vandenoor2018distill,yin2023onestep}, neural compression \citep{balle2021ntc,yang2023a}, computational photography \citep[][]{fang2020perceptual}, and computer graphics \citep[][]{herzog2012norm,reinhard2013realism,poole2023df}.
+Unfortunately, their implementation is extremely challenging.
 Our ability to \textit{generate} realistic data is rapidly improving \citep[e.g.,][]{dhariwal2021diffusion} yet no reliable candidates or recipes for constructing $U$ exist in machine learning today.
 This is not for a lack of trying.
 While some progress has been made in the \textit{detection} of unrealistic examples, the design of functions that are robust to \textit{optimization} (for tasks involving generation) has been less successful.
 The latter problem is significantly harder because our function now not only has to detect a limited set of artefacts but has to anticipate any unrealistic examples an optimization might run into.
 Weaknesses in a function's design often only make themselves known once we start optimizing \cite{ding2021iqa}.
 Complicating the matter is the fact that the optimization depends on $U$ itself.

 To give a more concrete example of the kind of tasks we are interested in, consider the following loss which naturally comes up in lossy compression.
-If $\x = g(\z)$ is the output of a neural network, we may want to find $\z$ such that
+If $\x = g(\z)$ is the output of a neural network, we may want to find a representation $\z$ such that

 is minimal, where $d$ measures the distance to some target image $\x^*$ and $R$ is the number of bits required to encode $\z$.